 It’s true; teams have grown increasingly used to working remotely, and many employees—from student interns to CEOs—have acquired a taste for the flexibility it’s offered.

 But for each individual business, the amount of flexibility employees have over how and where they work will vary from company to company.
 This is because there’s no “one-size-fits-all” solution to hybrid working, and ‘workplaces’ are no longer one physical space.

 Instead, they’re a network of environments and experiences that are frictionless and fulfilling.
 After all, your team is made up of people with different personalities and preferences—and so how and where they’d like to work will look different to the next person.

 As such, one definitive solution is to give them choices.
 This has been the number one demand for employees worldwide, and is a highly effective way of attracting, retaining and nurturing top talent.

 We make this simple with the Hubble Pass; your all-access ticket to a global network of on-demand workspaces.
-With it, your employees can tap into coworking spaces, private day offices and meeting rooms in 300+ locations, spanning 90+ cities and 25+ countries (and counting!)
+With it, your employees can tap into coworking spaces, private day offices and meeting rooms in 1000 locations worldwide (and counting!)

 If you’d like to find out more about the Hubble Pass; what it is, the unique benefits and how to start your no-strings attached free trial, click here to read our ultimate guide.